ubc-library-rc/AI_for_coding/content/2_Breakdown.md

 ## Ask the AI for help with code
 AI can help with a lot, but today we focus on help with coding.
 Specifically, how to ask questions to get good, complete answers or code from the AI.
-In "AI speak", a question/text input you ask/give the AI is called a prompt.
+In "AI speak", a question/text input you ask/give the AI is called a <strong>prompt</strong>.

 ### AI can explain code to you
 Paste in some code in ChatGPT and ask it to explain what the code means.
 Let's try with this code: